-The COVID-19 pandemic continues to evolve.
-There are still uncertainties of COVID-19's future impact, and the extent of the impact will depend on a number of factors, including the duration and severity of COVID-19, possibility of Delta and Omicron outbreak, the development and progress of distribution of COVID-19 vaccine and other medical treatment, the potential change and demand in cancer treatment in private hospitals, the actions taken by government authorities, particularly to contain the outbreak, stimulate the economy to improve business condition especially for small and medium entities, almost all of which are beyond our control.
-As a result, certain of our estimates and assumptions, including the allowance for credit losses, the valuation of certain equity investments, long-term investments and long-lived assets subject to impairment assessments, require significant judgments and carry a higher degree of variabilities and volatilities that could result in material changes to our current estimates in future periods.
+In 2022, there had been outbreaks of COVID-19 cases from time to time, including the COVID-19 Delta and Omicron variant cases, in multiple cities in China.
+Our business was negatively impacted due to the resurgence of COVID-19 in certain cities in China.
+China began to modify its zero-COVID policy at the end of 2022, and most of the travel restrictions and quarantine requirements were lifted in December 2022.
+There remains uncertainty as to the future impact of the virus, especially in light of this change in policy.
+The extent to which the COVID-19 pandemic impacts our long-term results will depend on future developments which are highly uncertain, unpredictable and beyond our control, including the frequency, duration and extent of outbreaks of COVID-19, the appearance of new variants with different characteristics, the effectiveness of efforts to contain or treat cases, the development and progress of other medical treatment, the potential change and demand in cancer treatment in private hospitals and future governmental actions that may be taken in response to these developments, such as measures to stimulate the general economy to improve business conditions.
+As a result, certain of our estimates and assumptions, including the allowance for credit losses, the valuation of certain equity investments, long-term investments and long-lived assets subject to impairment assessments, require significant judgments and involve a higher degree of variability and volatility that could result in material changes to our current estimates in future periods.